codebeltnet/savvyio/.nuget/Savvyio.EventDriven.Messaging/README.md

-# Savvyio.Extensions.Dispatchers
+# Savvyio.EventDriven.Messaging

-Extend the Savvy I/O core assemblies with Mediator support to provide a uniform way of working with DDD, CQRS and Event driven architecture.
+Provides ways to scale out Integration Events for a distributed architecture.

 ## About